 TrustFactory Issuing CAs permit Certificate renewal prior to the expiry of the Subscriber's existing Certificate.
-Subscriber identity is established through log in to the Subscriber Management Portal and use of the current signature key, except that identity validation shall be repeated following the same procedures as the initial registration if more than 825 days has lapsed from the time of previous validation.
+Subscriber identity is established through log in to the Subscriber Management Portal, except that identity validation will be repeated following the same procedures as the initial registration if more than 825 days has lapsed from the time of previous validation.